Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Abstract

 \section{Abstract}

 When a gravitational wave signal encounters a massive object, such as a galaxy or galaxy cluster, it undergoes strong gravitational lensing, producing multiple copies of the original signal.
 These strongly lensed signals exhibit identical waveform morphology in the frequency domain, allowing analysis without the need for complex lens models.
 However, stellar fields and dark matter substructures within the galactic lens introduce microlensing effects that alter individual signal morphologies.
 Identifying these microlensing signatures is computationally challenging within Bayesian frameworks.
-In this study, we propose a novel residual test to efficiently search for microlensing signatures by leveraging the fact that current Bayesian inference pipelines are optimized solely for the strong lensing hypothesis.
+In this study, we propose a residual test to efficiently search for microlensing signatures by leveraging the fact that current Bayesian inference pipelines are optimized solely for the strong lensing hypothesis.
 Using cross-correlation techniques, we investigate the microlensing-induced deviations from the strong hypothesis, which are imprinted in the residuals.
-Our simulated signals from realistic microlensing populations reveal that while most events exhibit small mismatches, a fraction exhibit significant deviations.
-We find that 31\% (55\%) and 45\% (65\%) of microlensed events with mismatch $\geq 0.03$ and $\geq 0.1$, respectively, can be discerned with O4 (O5) detector sensitivities, which demonstrates that high-mismatch events are more likely to be identified as microlensed.
-Including all events from a realistic population, 12\% (21.5\%) are identifiable with O4 (O5) sensitivity using our approach.
+Most simulated signals from our realistic microlensing populations exhibit small mismatches between the microlensed and unlensed waveforms, but a fraction show significant deviations.
+We find that 28\% (52\%) and 34\% (66\%) of microlensed events with mismatch $\geq 0.03$ and $\geq 0.1$, respectively, can be discerned with O4 (O5) detector sensitivities, which demonstrates that high-mismatch events are more likely to be identified as microlensed.
+Including all events from a realistic population, 11\% (21.5\%) are identifiable with O4 (O5) sensitivity using our approach.

 \keywords{Gravitational wave, strong lensing, microlensing, residual test}